ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Religious ( our ship.
+A young gentleman happening to sit at
-h in a pew adjoining one in which sat
+church in a pew adjoining one in which sat
 1 a young lady for whom ho conceived a sud­
 den and violent passi&#x27; n, was desii lis of en­
 tering into a courtsh p on the spot; hut the